Disability Resources and Educational Services (DRES) Achievement and Leadership Awards

 William A. Olson Scholarship

-This scholarshp is for an undergraduate student using services provided by DRES who has a physical disability with first preference going to a student who has Cerebral Palsy.
+This scholarship is for an undergraduate student using services provided by DRES who has a physical disability with first preference going to a student who has Cerebral Palsy.

 James E. Seybold Scholarship